gsc229/quick-street-be/README.md

 | POST   | `/vendors/:vendorId/posts` | token | Creates a new vendor post |
 | PUT    | `/posts/:postId`        | token | Edit a post |
 | DELETE | `/posts/:postId`        | token | Delete a post |

 [top](#contents)
 #### Advanced Filtering
  Advanced filtering is available on GET /vendors, GET /products & GET /product-images endpoints.
-The examples below will mostly refer to the Vendor resource, however, the all filtering methods are availible on the Products and ProductImages resources as well.
+The examples below will mostly refer to the Vendor resource, however, all filtering methods are availible on the Products and ProductImages resources as well.
 Refer to the **Data Model** section of this documentation to know which fileds you can filter on a resource.

 | Method | Endpoint                | Access Control | Description                                  |
 | ------ | ----------------------- | -------------- | -------------------------------------------- |